 A recent National Sleep Foundation survey unearthed by realtor.com found that up to 25 percent of married couples sleep in separate beds while 10 percent have separate bedrooms.
 Termed a “sleep divorce,” sleeping in separate bedrooms has always been a popular choice among the wealthy (Donald and Melania Trump famously do it) but is now being increasingly embraced by the average-income family.

 This preference is so common that it has begun to affect real estate trends.
-Martin Eiden, a New York-based agent with the sports and entertainment division of Compass, has seen an increase in clients specifically look for homes with dual master suites, a relatively recent housing design feature.
+Martin Eiden, a New York-based agent with the sports and entertainment division of Compass, has seen an increase in clients specifically looking for homes with dual master suites, a relatively recent housing design feature.

 “More and more, couples are sleeping in separate rooms in order to get a decent rest,” he told realtor.com.